leminhtuan2015/angular/README.md

 - One model contain one scope (1 model -> 1 scope)

 #2 ng-controller="MainController" meaning
-- Call to a controller
+- Call to a controller that name "MainController"
-- Each controller will create a scope
+- Each controller will create a scope, in this case MainController will create a scope for itself